PMTDVA/7-Super-Tool-Auto-Hack-Game/README.md

 Baground hacks ( i call it like this cuz it is enabled without buttons)

 apk tool to decompile and compile

+>> New Releases Notes

+90 % now of setting the tool is auto.

+Fixed 6 Bugs

+fixed log in and password , now you can change them from the tool/ settings.

+Fixed Menu Can't be built, with the lib name issue

+fixed application.mk is missing .

+Add Login From

+Updated to LGL 2.4

+Merged 3 different templates in 1 template now

+Updated GUI of the template

+Removed Set NDK Version , No need now thanks to the set SDK location ( prefer you have 1 ndk folder like 21.1.231312)

+fixed chams , (now you can add it then add other hacks , instead adding chams in the latest section)

+Updated Tool GUI

+Added New Section , (Implementation Codes both M1 and M2 )

+Fixed Some GUI , instead that black white view of the background on higher performance PCs.

 <<< notes on the tool >>>